On the Structure of Wave Functions in Complex Chern-Simons Theory: Examples

-and plugging these into Eq.~\eqref{2nd-end} with a choice of plus sign to satisfy the requirement in Eq.~\eqref{branch} for $\alpha=\text{geom}$, we obtain the functions $\Upsilon (X)$ and $\varphi_Q(X)$.
-Observe that all functions in Eq.~\eqref{funct-mat41}, and thus also $\varphi_Q(X)$, depend on $X$ through $X^Q$, as expected, and we can identify
+and plugging these into equation~\eqref{2nd-end} with a choice of plus sign to satisfy the requirement in equation~\eqref{branch} for $\alpha={\rm geom}$, we obtain the functions $\Upsilon (X)$ and $\varphi_Q(X)$.
+Observe that all functions in equation~\eqref{funct-mat41}, and thus also $\varphi_Q(X)$, depend on $X$ through $X^Q$, as expected, and we can identify

+where $\tilde{a}(X; q)$ is defined in equation~\eqref{atilde}, while $T(X)$ and $\Delta(X)$ are the functions introduced in equations~\eqref{classicT} and~\eqref{classicD}, respectively, which appear in the formula for the solutions to the classical $A$-polynomial of the figure-eight knot in equation~\eqref{classicP}.
+In particular, it follows that